titola/neuropa/README.md

 Is it possible to modulate this speed at ultrasonic frequencies?
 Unfortunately I don't have the tools to test it.

+Note: two or more ultrasounds around the head, near the ear, are audible thanks to the same acoustical phenomenon (heterodyning) exploited by an ultrasonic superdirectional loudspeaker.
+This also explains the 3D binaural audio effect, for example through the filter transfer functions obtained from a HRTF database.

 On May 16 2019 night, I have partially covered the window with aluminum foil to reduce the moist surface to monitor.
 I found a dry circle in the morning with a diameter of about 6cm: